Evil Genius (film): Production

-In November 2025, the film's title Evil Genius was announced, it would be directed and co-produced by Courteney Cox and starring Patricia Arquette and David Harbour, based on the true-crime documentary series of the same name by Barbara Schroeder and Trey Borzillieri.
-Deadline Hollywood confirmed that August Night will finance and produce the film with Jason Bateman, Michael Costigan and John Buderwitz under their Aggregate Films banner.
-While Michael Chernus, Garret Dillahunt, Danielle Macdonald, Tom McCarthy, Gregory Alan Williams, Ryan Eggold, Owen Teague, and Harlow Jane joined the cast in supporting roles.
+In November 2025, the film's title Evil Genius was announced.
+Written by Courtenay Miles, it would be directed and co-produced by Courteney Cox and starring Patricia Arquette and David Harbour, based on the true-crime documentary series of the same name by Barbara Schroeder and Trey Borzillieri.
+Deadline Hollywood confirmed that August Night would finance and produce the film with Jason Bateman, Michael Costigan, and John Buderwitz under their Aggregate Films banner.
+Michael Chernus, Garret Dillahunt, Danielle Macdonald, Tom McCarthy, Gregory Alan Williams, Ryan Eggold, Owen Teague, and Harlow Jane joined the cast in supporting roles.
+David Arquette and Christine Taylor are also set to appear.

 Principal photography began in November 2025, in New Jersey.

+Release

+Evil Genius premiered at the Toronto International Film Festival on September 12, 2026.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 60% based on 10 reviews, with an average rating of 5/10.
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 5 critics, indicating "generally favorable reviews".